IsisvanDijk/Eindopdracht/_changelog/README.md

 * Edited post controller
 * Changed the layout title from laravel to book collection
 * Gave titles to my pages
+* Made a filter
+* corrected the form